them-es/starter-bootstrap/readme.md

 **`main.less`** or **`main.scss`** needs to be compiled as **`/css/main.css`**

+## Grunt Task Automation
+This Theme comes with a built in Task Automation.
+LESS/SASS files will be complied if changed, vendor prefixes will be added automatically if required and files will be minified.

+* Prerequisites: **[npm](https://www.npmjs.com)** needs to be installed on your system
+* Open the Project directory in your Terminal and install the required modules listed in **packages.json**
+* `$ LOCAL-PATH-TO-THEME/sudo npm install -g`
+* Run Grunt and start working
+* `$ LOCAL-PATH-TO-THEME/grunt`

 ## Free Add-ons Plugin
 We are running a Sister project which brings useful **WordPress Add-ons** to Themes built with Bootstrap.
 For more information, have a look at [https://wordpress.org/plugins/themes-plus](https://wordpress.org/plugins/themes-plus) or [https://github.com/them-es/themes-plus](https://github.com/them-es/themes-plus)